-Change output state using on/off parlance. logic direction varies based on Digital\Out.polarity toggle()
+Change output state using on/off parlance. logic direction varies based on Digital_Out.polarity Stops the last running script when called.

-Parameters direction (str; bool) - 'on', 1, or True to turn to on and vice versa for off pulse(duration=None)
+Parameters direction (str, bool) - 'on', 1, or True to turn to on and vice versa for off pulse(duration=None)